Meditation or Sleep App

 Studies also prove that environmental factors could also play a huge role in whether a person will suffer from an anxiety disorder.
-Early childhood trauma, abuse, neglect, violence and death can all lead to such disorders later in life.
+Early childhood trauma, abuse, neglect, violence, and death can lead to such disorders later in life.

-Other factors that can cause anxiety disorders include but are not limited to:
+Other factors that can cause anxiety disorders to include but are not limited to:

-Anxiety disorders can be triggered by overconsumption of alcohol, nicotine or caffeine — or by long term problems.
+Anxiety disorders can be triggered by overconsumption of alcohol, nicotine, or caffeine or long-term problems.
 Common stressors and triggers include stressful work environments and chronic relationship problems.

 Just about anyone can experience anxiety and the disorders associated with it.
 But the people who most commonly report experiencing chronic anxiety include individuals with:

-It’s tempting to try to diagnose your own anxiety disorder, but most medical professionals don’t recommend it.
+It’s tempting to diagnose your own anxiety disorder, but most medical professionals don’t recommend it.
 Some people confuse the symptoms of an anxiety disorder with symptoms of another condition.
-Some conditions are physical (such as hyperthyroidism or side effects from medications) while other conditions could be related to undiagnosed mental disorders that aren’t related to anxiety.
+Some conditions are physical (such as hyperthyroidism or side effects from medications), while other conditions could be related to undiagnosed mental disorders related to anxiety.

 Mental health professionals commonly use the Diagnostic and Statistical Manual of Mental Disorders (DSM) to track anxiety symptoms and make an accurate diagnosis.

 Treating anxiety doesn't require cookie-cutter solutions.
 Depending on your diagnosis, you’ll want to work with your doctor to explore the best treatment options.
 Many doctors will encourage you to try psychological treatments before writing out a prescription — though this does vary, depending on the severity of your anxiety and type of anxiety disorder.
 There are also plenty of self-help solutions for anxiety.

 Some of the most common lifestyle changes that combat anxiety include the following.

-Exercise can play a huge role in both your physical and mental health and has been proven to ease your feelings of anxiety as well as improve your sense of well-being.
+Exercise can play a huge role in your physical and mental health and has been proven to ease your feelings of anxiety and improve your sense of well-being.
 Exercise can play a big role in stress management, too.

 Therapists generally recommend both talk therapy and/or medication to help combat anxiety.
 The most common types of talk therapy include:

-Cognitive-behavioral therapy (CBT) helps the patient understand that many situations aren’t as bad as they might perceive them to be through questioning and rational thought.
+Cognitive-behavioral therapy (CBT) helps the patient understand that many situations aren’t as bad as they might perceive them through questioning and rational thought.

-A therapist (or online therapist, such as Talkspace or Betterhelp) will ask the patient a series of questions about a, particularly painful or stressful, situation.
-The therapist will then try to remove the patient from the emotional charge of the situation to determine whether or not the reaction or perceived pain of the situation was appropriate.
+A therapist (or online therapist, such as Talkspace or Betterhelp) will ask the patient a series of questions about a particularly painful or stressful situation.
+The therapist will then try to remove the patient from the situation's emotional charge to determine whether or not the situation's reaction or perceived pain was appropriate.

-Many people will color a situation or an exchange with their own thoughts and feelings; sometimes an exchange between two people will leave one person feeling upset and overwhelmed and the other happy as can be.
-CBT therapists simply try to extract the facts from the emotions.
+Many people will color a situation or an exchange with their own thoughts and feelings; sometimes, an exchange between two people will leave one person feeling upset and overwhelmed, and the other happy as can be.
+CBT therapists try to extract the facts from the emotions.

-Eye movement desensitization therapy (EMDT) may sound like a super-cool dance movement, but it’s actually a revolutionary form of psychotherapy that’s been practiced since the 1990s — though it’s gotten much more attention recently.
+Eye movement desensitization therapy (EMDT) may sound like a super-cool dance movement.
+Still, it’s actually a revolutionary form of psychotherapy practiced since the 1990s — though it’s gotten much more attention recently.

 This type of therapy removes the trauma from emotionally-charged situations.
-A therapist will ask the patient questions related to a traumatic event while engaging the patient in bilateral stimulation, such as tapping and eye movements.
+A therapist will ask the patient questions about a traumatic event while engaging the patient in bilateral stimulation, such as tapping and eye movements.
 One 2012 EMDT study resulted in 77% of patients finding relief from PTSD.

 Exposure therapy is often used as an accompaniment to CBT.
 Patients who want to rewrite their stories during stressful situations are often asked to imagine the stressor or expose themselves to the stressor in real life.

 Many people who suffer from anxiety avoid the situations that cause anxiety (people with social anxiety may avoid leaving their apartment while those with PTSD may avoid loud, sudden noises).
-Some mental health professionals believe that avoiding the stressor can be more harmful than the anxiety caused by the stressor itself.
+Some mental health professionals believe that avoiding the stressor can be more harmful than the stressor's anxiety.

 When you relive these moments or purposefully expose yourself to such stressors, you often find that they're not as bad as you build them up to be.

-Dialectical behavioral therapy (DBT) is most commonly used with patients who suffer from bipolar disorder, though it’s often used with any person who experiences difficulty with regulating emotions.
+Dialectical behavioral therapy (DBT) is most commonly used with patients who have bipolar disorder, though it’s often used with any person who experiences difficulty with regulating emotions.

 It employs mindfulness techniques, self-soothing, and trigger identification to help people proact instead of reacting to perceived negative stimuli.

-Similarly, evidence-based therapy (EBT) uses factual information and evidence-based information to help patients determine what’s real — or not real — in any given situation.
+Similarly, evidence-based therapy (EBT) uses factual information and evidence-based information to help patients determine real — or not real — in any given situation.
 Patients make decisions based on evidence facts and not on ‘intuition’ or societal norms.
-This type of therapy is helpful in removing the negative self-talk and non-fact-based storytelling from any given situation.
+This type of therapy helps remove the negative self-talk and non-fact-based storytelling from any given situation.

 There are many different types of medications to treat anxiety.
 The most common are benzodiazepines, which are usually prescribed on a short type basis, or SSRI antidepressants, usually recommended as a long-term solution for anxiety.

 These medications balance brain chemistry to block the chemicals that are triggered by your physical responses to stressors.
-They can reduce symptoms and in some cases eradicate them altogether.
+They can reduce symptoms and, in some cases, eradicate them.

-Many people who suffer from anxiety disorders generally include some type of talk therapy or other psychological treatments in their mental health plan, though not all doctors recommend both types of treatments.
+Many people who suffer from anxiety disorders generally include talk therapy or other psychological treatments in their mental health plan, though not all doctors recommend both types of treatments.
 Talkspace offers clients the best of both worlds with Talkspace Psychiatry.
 This online therapy provider will connect. you with a licensed psychiatrist that can help you navigate your feelings of anxiety and prescribe you medication if necessary.

 Since many anxiety disorders are often accompanied by unique symptoms, stressors, and causes, there is no one-size-fits-all solution to anxiety.
-A doctor who prescribes benzodiazepines, like Xanax, for one patient may prescribe Zoloft for another.
+A doctor who prescribes benzodiazepines, like Xanax, for one patient may prescribe Zoloft (to increase serotonin) for another.

 The most popular medications for anxiety include:

-Many of these medications are also known under their authorized generic drug names; ask your doctor if you don’t recognize the names of your prescribed medications.
+Many of these medications are also known under their authorized generic drug names; ask your doctor if you don’t recognize your prescribed medications' names.

 It is perfectly normal to experience anxiety at some point.
 However, if you suffer from extreme anxiety attacks or have been suffering from them regularly for an extended period, you should seek help from a doctor or therapist.
 Other signs that you should seek help include if anxiety is:

-Seek emergency treatment if you have been having suicidal thoughts or behaviors.
+Seek emergency treatment if you have had suicidal thoughts or behaviors.

-Worries are unlikely to just disappear on their own.
+Worries are unlikely to disappear on their own.
 In fact, leaving these issues unresolved may actually lead to increased anxiety.
 The earlier you seek help, the easier your anxiety may be to treat.
 If you or a loved one is suffering from anxiety, don't wait to get help.